bartificer/programming-by-stealth/docs/pbs34.md

 var DUMMY_BASIC_TYPES = {};
 ```

-The dummy data is defined, or rather re-defined, before every test because the values for both of these variables are set within the anonymous function passed to `QUnit.testStart()`:
+The dummy data is defined, or rather redefined, before every test because the values for both of these variables are set within the anonymous function passed to `QUnit.testStart()`:

 ```javascript
 QUnit.testStart(function() {